inkarkat/vim-AutoAdapt/README.md

 ------------------------------------------------------------------------------

 ##### 1.12    RELEASEME
-- ENH: Add g:AutoAdapt\_IsSkipOnRestore and skip adaptatin if undo was used to restore previous buffer contents by default.
+- ENH: Add g:AutoAdapt\_IsSkipOnRestore and skip adapting if undo was used to restore previous buffer contents by default.

 ##### 1.11    23-Mar-2019